gerardparesys/Processing-examples/TextGrid4/README.md

-Sketch Processing which opens a .TextGrid file and displays it in sync with Audio playback.
+Processing sketch which opens a .TextGrid file and displays it in sync with Audio playback.
 The .TextGrid file must be UTF-8 encoded.
 https://www.fon.hum.uva.nl/praat/manual/TextGrid_file_formats.html